Lang

 When Random Sounds was born in 2014, the digital music scene was quite different from today.

-An entire industry was created and shaped around streaming, the model that today leads the consumption of music content [1].
+An entire industry was created and shaped around streaming, the model that today leads to the consumption of music content [1].

 Unfortunately, piracy also evolved from the release of Random Sounds to this day.